Kościuszko Market Square

 Kościuszko Square (Rynek Kościuszki) is the representative and central square of Białystok, capital of Podlaskie Voivodeship in north-eastern Poland, stretching from John Paul II Square, passing into the southern frontage with Suraska Street, while the northern frontage into Lipowa Street from the intersection with Spółdzielcza Street.
-The western frontage of Kosciuszko Square is formed by the building line of buildings between Suraska Street and Lipowa Street at the level of Spółdzielcza Street.
+The western frontage of Kościuszko Square is formed by the building line of buildings between Suraska Street and Lipowa Street at the level of Spółdzielcza Street.